Kingsman44/aps-portfolio.github.io/README.md

 1. Introduction
 2. Objectives
-3. Business Use Cases and Mapping Algorithms
+3. Business Use Cases
-4. Use case and efficiency overview
-5. Learnings and key takeaways
+4. Learnings and key takeaways

 # Business Use Cases: